Redlining in Piedmont, California before 1968

 The next Black homeowner in Piedmont

 The US Census happens every 10 years.
-1930 and 1940s census are available however, the 1950 Census will not be released until April of 2022.
+1930, 1940 and 1950s census are available however, the 1950 is still being indexed and not fully complete and 1960 Census will not be released until April of 2032.
 According to the "72-Year Rule," the National Archives releases census records to the general public 72 years after Census Day.
-As a result, the 1930 census records were released April 1, 2002, and the 1940 records were released April 2, 2012.
-The 1950 census records will be released in April 2022.
+As a result, the 1930 census records were released April 1, 2002, the 1940 records were released April 2, 2012, and the 1950 census on April 2022.
 For Piedmont in 1930 and 1940 censuses do not show anyone who is Black (census recorded as “Negro”) as head of household and owners.
 2 people were listed in 1930 and they lived in additional units on their boss’ property.
 I have not been able to find the "next" Person of Color who owned their house in Piedmont, yet.
+So far, history has shown that Thomas Williamson was the first Black student at Piedmont and most likely his parents were the next Black homeowners.

 The Civil Rights Act of 1957 passed under the Johnson administration, this act outlawed segregation in public areas and granted the federal government power to fight black disfranchisement.
 The act also created the Equal Employment Opportunity Commission (EEOC) to prevent discrimination in the work place.